-Just over a year after the Leafy Green Machine™ first launched in Europe, we're seeing widespread success for our Freight Farmers in a variety of markets.
-From Norway to Cyprus, these diverse Freight Farmers have two things in common: a passion for growing and an abundance of leafy greens for sale!
+Just over a year after the Leafy Green Machine™ first launched in Europe, we're seeing widespread success of container farming in a variety of markets.
+From Norway to Cyprus, these diverse Freight Farmers have two things in common: a passion for growing and an abundance of leafy greens!

 While Andrew Abendshein has always been interested in health and sustainability, he never imagined himself becoming an urban farmer.
 However, Andrew saw his opportunity to bring fresh and local food production to his hometown of Houston, Texas when he discovered Freight Farms.